 Hakuba Norikura

-Hakuba Norikura Onsen Ski Resort is probably what old school Hakuba used to be like, before all the westerners took over the place.
+The base areas of the Hakuba Norikura Onsen Ski Resort are probably what old school Hakuba used to be like, before all the westerners took over the place.
 A long way from the hustle and bustle of Happo and Echoland, yet only 10km north of Happo in the northern part of

-Hakuba Valley, Norikura Ski Resort feels relatively deserted and has a simplistic Japanese charm.
+Hakuba Valley, Norikura feels relatively deserted and has a simplistic Japanese charm.

 Pros and Cons of Hakuba Norikura